troymessina/PhysicsArtOfModeling/06ApplyingNewtonsLaws.md

 :align: center
 :alt:  Possible trajectories (in red) that the block will follow if the string breaks.
 Possible trajectories (in red) that the block will follow if the string breaks.``` An object is undergoing uniform circular motion in the horizontal plane, when the string connecting the object to the centre of rotation suddenly breaks.
-What path will the block take after the string broke?}
+What path will the block take after the string broke?
 1. A
 2. B
 3. C